 - you should get a copy of the

-binary in '/usr/tmp').
+TERM binary in '/usr/tmp').
 The local

-'s output should show up in 'local.log', the
+TERM's output should show up in 'local.log', the

 remote's one in 'remote.log'.
-You can start TERM
+You can start TERM up with

-flag to enable debugging output to be written to
+a -d255 flag to enable debugging output to be written to

 these files, or enable debugging in your 'termrc' file.

-so as to avoid your system's test
+NOTE: Run test as ./test so as to avoid your system's test.

-you must have established a connection via the modem using a communication program like kermit or seyon.
+TERM and communication programsBefore you can use TERM you must have established a connection via the modem using a communication program like kermit or seyon.
 In the documentation of your communication program you can find what you need to do to establish the conection with the remote machine.

-you need to suspend or quit your communication program without closing the connection with the remote machine.
-This needs to be done as otherwise the communication program will steal characters from linecheck or TERM
+when you have established the connection with the remote machine and you want to run TERM you need to suspend or quit your communication program without closing the connection with the remote machine.
+This needs to be done as otherwise the communication program will steal characters from linecheck or TERM.

-Below for some communication programs I will explain how you can make sure that the connection will stay alive and the communication programs will not steal characters from linechech or TERM
+Below for some communication programs I will explain how you can make sure that the connection will stay alive and the communication programs will not steal characters from linechech or TERM.

-when you are using seyon is to put linecheck and TERM
+An easy way to start linecheck or TERM when you are using seyon is to put linecheck and TERM in the Transfer Menu (controlled by the file '$HOME/.seyon/protocols').

 In the file '$HOME/.seyon/protocols' add: